-• This is a compact and lightweight SRD having a working length of 1.5 to 3.0 metres (~5 to ~10 ft.).

-- Early versions of these devices resembled an automotive seatbelt mechanism and have a web-type lifeline. - The internal locking mechanism of a Type 1 SRL is not capable of absorbing significant amounts of energy since it does not operate as a dynamic brake.
-The resulting deceleration distance is very short and the maximum arresting force will therefore be greater than if a Type 2 or Type 3 SRD were used. - Employers using these devices should carefully read the manufacturer's specifications to confirm the conditions under which these devices can be used i.e. indoors versus outdoors, in dusty workplace settings.

-Many of these devices have markings that state that the peak impact force will be below 4 kN, but this is only tested by the manufacturer with the device overhead.
+- This is a compact and lightweight SRD having a working length of 1.5 to 3.0 metres (~5 to ~10 ft.). - Early versions of these devices resembled an automotive seatbelt mechanism and have a web-type lifeline. - The internal locking mechanism of a Type 1 SRD is not capable of absorbing significant amounts of energy since it does not operate as a dynamic brake.
+The resulting deceleration distance is very short and the maximum arresting force will therefore be greater than if a Type 2 or Type 3 SRD were used. - Employers using these devices should carefully read the manufacturer's specifications to confirm the conditions under which these devices can be used i.e. indoors versus outdoors, in dusty workplace settings. - Although not mandatory for type 1 SRD's, some have a visual "load indicator" (arrest indicator) that when activated indicates the device has been under arrest forces and must be removed from service. - Many of these devices have markings that state that the peak impact force will be below 4 kN, but this is only tested by the manufacturer with the device overhead. - Although not required, Type 1 SRD should be used with a separate energy absorber if it is not already equipped with an integral energy absorber.